I spent the night at the most haunted hotel in the UK – check out these bone-chilling ghost stories from the Mermaid Inn!

 The Mermaid Inn, Room 5: Nutcracker Suite

-A lady in white has been seen to walk through from the single room across the main room and through the door, stopping at the foot of the single bed for a moment on her way past.
+A lady in white has been seen walking from the single room across the main room and through the door, stopping at the foot of the single bed for a moment on her way past.

 Many guests have also reported seeing her figure sitting in the chair by the hotel’s main fireplace.